vi-rwth/FESTA/README.md

 The minimum frames will be printed in (for each distinctive minimum) separate trajectory-files inside the MD-output directory in a "minima" directory.
 The format will be chosen based on the trajectory-file format.<br>
 ONLY PDB: Average CV1 and CV2 for each minimum will be printed in the TITLE line inside the trajectory-files.<br>
 ONLY PDB: Structure will be fixed in the minimum trajectory-file relative to the first atom, avoiding jumps between frames.<br>
 ONLY PDB: Only x,y,z, atom-type and atom-number columns will be copied from the trajectory PDB-file to the minimum PDB-file.
-Other columns will be filled with zeros.
+Other columns will be filled with zeros.<br>
 Periodic boundary conditions will be neglected.<br>

 ### Usage advice